Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

-where $V^{(t)}$ denotes the accumulated gradient directions and $g$ is the gradient function.
-Then the iteration moves along $V^{(t)}$ with a stepsize parameter $\alpha$, \ie,

-Since $V$ can also be regarded as a linear combination of previous moving directions, an explicit way to generalize it to the triangularized method is replacing the gradient function $g$ by our triangularized direction function either $g_1$ or $g_2$.
-Hence we got the modified algorithm for \TOMOne{} and \TOMTwo{} by introducing momentum as the descent direction.
+where $V^{(t)}$ denotes the accumulated direction and $g$ is the gradient.
+Then the iteration moves along $V^{(t)}$ with a stepsize $\alpha$, \ie, $X^{(t+1)} = X^{(t)} - \alpha V^{(t)}$.
+Since $V$ is a linear combination of gradient directions, an explicit way to generalize it to the triangularized method is to replace the gradient $g$ by our triangularized direction function either $g_1$ or $g_2$.
+Then we obtain the momentum accelerated algorithms for \TOMOne{} and \TOMTwo{}.

-Obviously, such a modification will not change the dependency between columns of $X$.
-Hence with this momentum enabled algorithm, the first $i$ columns can still be regarded as this algorithm applied on $X = $, which doesn't harm the key idea of decoupling in our method.
-Hence any column of $X$ still only depends on its previous columns throughout the iterations.
+Importantly, such a modification will not change the dependency among columns of $X$.
+With this momentum enabled, the first $i$ columns remain the same as the algorithm applied on $X = $.
+Any column of $X$ still depends only on columns on its left throughout the iterations.
 However, for momentum methods, choosing an efficient momentum parameter $\beta$ is an art.

-Similarly, we can adopt the idea of conjugate gradient (CG)~\cite{Golub2013} to triangularized algorithms as well.
-Since CG methods can be regarded as a momentum accelerated algorithm with adaptive momentum parameters, choosing $\beta$ is avoided.
-For linear problems with symmetric positive definite matrices, CG method is efficient.
-The convergence rate depends on the square root of the condition number.
-In addition to linear problems, CG has also been widely used to solve nonlinear problems.
-Some success of nonlinear CG in solving eigenvalue problems have already been observed in OMM~\cite{Corsetti2014}.
+Similarly, we can adopt the idea of conjugate gradient~(CG)~\cite{Golub2013} to triangularized algorithms as well.
+CG is a momentum method with adaptive momentum parameters and hence choosing $\beta$ is avoided.
+CG is widely applied to solve both linear and nonlinear problems.
+The success of nonlinear CG in solving eigenvalue problems have already been demonstrated in OMM~\cite{Corsetti2014}.
 A typical non-linear CG method is the Polak-Reeves CG (PR-CG)~\cite{M2AN_1969__3_1_35_0}, which adopts the following steps per iteration in a single-vector setting:

-In a multi-vector setting, \ie, the iterator is a matrix, the formula for $\beta^{(t)}$ must be modified.
-One natural way is to extend the single-vector inner product to the multi-vector inner product, \ie,
+In a multi-vector setting, \ie, the iteration variable is a matrix, the formula for $\beta^{(t)}$ could be extended.
+However, the multi-vector version for $\beta^{(t)}$ mixes all columns together and destroys the column dependency of \TOM{}.

-where $X^{(t)}$ denotes the multi-vector iterator.
-However, this choice of $\beta^{(t)}$ is unfavorable in the triangularized algorithms.
-The $\beta^{(t)}$ as in \eqref{eq:beta-CG} mixes information of all columns of $X^{(t)}$.
-Hence the dependency of columns in triangularized algorithms will be changed if \eqref{eq:beta-CG} is used.
-Applying the algorithm to the first $i$ columns will not give you the identical iteration comparing to the first $i$ columns of applying the algorithm to all columns.
-Numerically, on practical problems, algorithms using \eqref{eq:beta-CG} show slower convergence than the following strategy in choosing $\beta$.